bitbound/Medior/README.md

   - Generate QR codes for any URL
 - Clipboard Sync
   - Sync the contents of your clipboard to another device via a share URL

+The app includes public/private key generation that can be used for authentication and client-side encryption.
+However, none of the current features are utilizing it.
+More features may be added in the future that do.

 ## Building
 Requires VS2022 to build.
 Run the `/.build/Build.ps1` script, passing in the parameter for the server URL.
 This server URL is the public address where the server will be hosted (e.g. https://medior.app).
 After completion, the output will be in `/Medior.Web/Server/bin/publish`.
 This is everything that's needed to host the server, including the desktop app, which will have the server URL pre-configured.